 Only freely dissolved monoglycerides and fatty acids can be

-monoglycerides and fatty acids can just diffuse across the plasma
+nature, monoglycerides and fatty acids can just diffuse across the

-facilitated by specific transport proteins (see below, for
+facilitated by specific transport proteins (for instance see

 Once inside the enterocyte, monoglycerides and fatty acids are re-synthesized into TAG.
 The TAG is packaged, along with cholesterol and fat soluble vitamins, into chylomicrons.
 Chylomicrons are lipoproteins, special particles that are designed for the transport of lipids in the circulation.
 You can review the structure of lipoproteins by visiting the web page on lipoproteins from fall quarter.